Here are some frequently asked questions about the KSM project.

 We are confident our robust design means KSM can withstand potential hazards.
 Identifying and mitigating hazards such as floods and avalanches are an important part of the KSM project design process.
 As with other project element designs, we even modeled in climate change to ensure we had the most robust design possible.
 During the planning processes, when project facilities were identified as having risks, we either moved the facility, or if it could not be moved, strengthen the design to accommodate for hazards.
 For instance, tunnel entrances will have avalanche protection structures; major water diversion tunnels have been duplicated to mitigate the potential of one tunnel failing; and the tunnels have been designed to handle excesses of any imaginable or conceived flow.
 Additionally, previous tunnels within the area and within similar bedrock, like the Granduc Mine tunnel, have remained stable for more than 60 years.

-Does Seabridge have the funds to sufficiently reclaim the mine site and monitor water conditions?
+Does KSM Mining have the funds to sufficiently reclaim the mine site and monitor water conditions?

 The provincial government establishes the bond value required to reclaim and monitor the site.
-If the government were to find any project proponent, including Seabridge, incapable of posting the necessary funds to reclaim or monitor the site, they would not issues permits to build the mine.
-Seabridge’s financial plan for KSM includes significant funds to reclaim and monitor the site.
-As we’ve stated, Seabridge will not be the operator, but does plan on being a partner in KSM for the foreseeable future.
+If the government were to find any project proponent, including KSM Mining, incapable of posting the necessary funds to reclaim or monitor the site, they would not issues permits to build the mine.
+Our financial plan for KSM includes significant funds to reclaim and monitor the site.
+As we’ve stated, KSM Mining will not be the operator, but does plan on being a partner in KSM for the foreseeable future.
 KSM will require a large, world-class, major mining company to be its operator.
 Such a company will have sufficient funds to reclaim and monitor the KSM site.

 Will the KSM Project harm the environment around the Skeena, Stikine, Nass and Unuk Rivers?

 KSM will be able to operate without harming the environment, including the major watersheds in which we will operate.
-We know this based on our robust project design and the extensive independent environmental and engineering evaluations conducted over a five-year period.
-Protection of the environment is a guiding principle behind the design of the KSM project, so based on feedback and requests from First Nations and other working groups, Seabridge has incorporated several design changes in to the project, adding more than $400 million to the project’s capital cost.
-In addition, we have support from the Nisga’a Nation and the Gitxsan, local aboriginal peoples living closest to the project.
+The Federal Minister of the Environment, in making her decision to approve, relied upon the Canadian Environmental Assessment Agency scientific report which stated, “The agency has concluded that no significant adverse impacts on water quality, water quantity, fish, or human health are expected on the Alaskan side of the Unuk River.”
+Protection of the environment is a guiding principle behind the design of the KSM project, so based on feedback and requests from Indigenous and other working groups, Seabridge incorporated several design changes in to the project, adding more than $300 million to the project’s capital cost.
+In addition, we have support from the Nisga’a Nation, Gitanyow Hereditary Chiefs Office and the Gitxsan Hereditary Chiefs for the project.
+We have also received letters from the communities of Terrace and Smithers, both supporting the KSM Project.

-How does Seabridge engage with aboriginal groups in the area?
+How does KSM Mining engage with indigenous groups in the area?

 What impact has KSM had on the local business community?

-Seabridge has relied upon the traditional knowledge of the Treaty and First Nations to avoid culturally sensitive areas.
-As a result of this engagement, we have made significant design changes to reflect and accommodate aboriginal peoples’ observations and concerns.
+KSM Mining’s parent company Seabridge has relied upon the traditional knowledge of the Treaty and First Nations to avoid culturally sensitive areas.
+As a result of this engagement, significant design changes were made to reflect and accommodate indigenous peoples’ observations and concerns.

 Areas of archaeological potential have been screened by a licensed archaeologist, and Seabridge has procedures in place to address chance archaeological discoveries at KSM during work programs.
 Based on the archaeological baseline work completed at the site, Seabridge has introduced designs to avoid the areas in which archaeological finds have been identified.

-Since acquiring a 100 per cent stake in the KSM project in 2006, Seabridge has spent nearly $110 million in exploration, engineering and environmental work to move the project toward production.
-The estimated budget for 2012 is $25 million and approximately 80 per cent of spending to date has been in local communities across British Columbia.
+Since acquiring a 100 percent stake in the KSM project in 2006, To date, Seabridge has spent $313M on exploration, engineering and environmental work to move the Project forward.
+Approximately 80 percent of this spending has been in BC.
 Wherever possible, labour and services from northwest British Columbia are used.